MiloMessinger/HarvardWestlakeGame/design.md

 Real students and teachers should not be represented in this game.

 ## Game Overview
-In my game, users will play as students or teachers at Harvard Westlake School.
+In my game, users will play as students or teachers at a High School.
 The objective of the students is to evacuate the school and leave early, while the teachers try to keep them in the school.

 - Matches will have 10-20 players and will last around 10-20 minutes.
 - There should be far fewer teachers than students, with around a 1:5 teacher-to-student ratio.
-- <span style="color:red">Comment: There could be different size lobbies - 5 students, 1 teacher; 10 students, 2 teachers; 15 students, 3 teachers; 20 students, 4 teachers.</span>

 Students can evacuate the school in limitless ways, but solutions to escape the school should need to be pretty creative to work.